RE

 Religious Education

-Subject Leader – Miss Collins
+Subject Leader – Mrs Bubb

 “Whether one believes in a religion or not … there isn't anyone who doesn't appreciate kindness and compassion.”
 Dalai Lama